cawilliamson/treble_voltage/README.md

 4. Building images
    - `build-vanilla-arm64` (and other variants)

+5. Testing
    - `vndk-test-sepolicy`

-5. Post-processing
+6. Post-processing
    - `rename-images`
    - `compress-images`

+The built images are initially created in the `tmp` directory and then copied to the `out` directory after compression.

 ## Output

-The built images will be available in the `out` directory.
+The built images are initially created in the `tmp` directory during the build process.
+After compression with xz, the final image files (with .img.xz extension) are copied to the `out` directory.

+The final image filenames follow this format:
+`VoltageOS-[variant]-[architecture]-ab-[version]-[build_date]-UNOFFICIAL.img.xz`

+For example:
+`VoltageOS-vanilla-arm64-ab-4.2-20250603-UNOFFICIAL.img.xz`

 ## Credits